 Now for something slightly more surreal.
 While the British and other Allied forces were doing their level best to keep women out of the armed forces (we salute you, Flora Sandes, for getting round this rule and looking pretty fabulous while doing it), the Russians had taken a slightly different approach.
 With their forces heavily damaged and morale low, the Russian army had already permitted women to join the regular units.
 This wasn’t quite enough for Maria Bochkareva, however, who wanted to take matters a little further.

 Maria was born to a peasant family in 1889, and had a difficult childhood as a result of abuse from her father.
 Fleeing home at 15, she married Afanasy Bochkarev, moved to Siberia and began to work as a labourer.
 Strong willed and determined, Maria quickly became a supervisor.
-Unfortunately, Bochkarev was also abusive and Maria left him to take a variety of jobs on steamships and even brothels.
+Unfortunately, Bochkarev was abusive to her, and Maria left him to take a variety of jobs on steamships and in brothels.
 She soon met her second husband, Yakov Buk, and put her management skills to work opening a butcher’s shop.

 Maria might have been an excellent man-manager but she was sadly not so skilled in choosing husbands.
-Buk was also abusive, and was also arrested for stealing twice.
+Buk was also abusive, and was arrested for stealing twice.
 The outbreak of World War One gave Maria a new chance to escape and make her own way, and this she did in style.

 Turned away by the army on her first few attempts, she contacted Tsar Nicholas II for personal permission to join the army.
 He granted it (perhaps he heard how good she was at running butcher’s shops) and she joined the 5th Corps, 28th Regiment of the Second Army.
 This was where Maria really shone – she won numerous awards and saved over 50 injured men during a single battle in No Man’s Land, while facing down ridicule and sexual harassment from the men in her unit.